Current Penn Engineering students may begin the Graduate Certificate application process in the final term of their degree program.

 The International English Language Testing System (IELTS) will not be accepted in place of the TOEFL.

 This requirement can be waived if the candidate has completed a bachelor’s degree or master’s degree where the medium of instruction at the institution is English.
 The degree must be completed before matriculation into the MCIT Online program.
-Applicants are required to submit documentation of the medium of instruction along with the waiver.
-Applicants will have the opportunity to apply for a waiver upon submission of their application.
+For applicants that meet this qualification, the TOEFL requirement will automatically be waived upon submission of the application.
+Waived TOEFL requirements will show a grey checkmark on the applicant checklist.